mwcproject/docs/guides/receive_http_port_forwarding_qt-wallet.md

   <br />

-- **To check the current statue of the transaction go in the _Transaction_ tab.
+- **To check the current status of the transaction go in the _Transaction_ tab.
 As we saw before the transaction still have no confirmation yet, you will need at least to wait 2 min to see it as confirmed.**

 ![unconfirmed](/static/img/gui10.png "Unconfirmed")